In today's complex and fast-changing multi-cultural world, the study of theology and religion is more vital and relevant than ever.

 The Department has the largest group of MPhil/PhD students in the University, working on research topics ranging from Karl Barth to Christian Feminism, and from death in English poetry to Jews, Muslims and Christians in contemporary Israel.

 Research in TRS is thriving; in the 2008 Research Assessment Exercise, over half our research activity was rated of international standing.
 The Department includes nationally and internationally respected researchers with a wide range of interests.
 TRS members' links with faith communities and professional groups also ensure that our research has an impact well beyond the academic community.
-Conferences held by the Department include an ongoing series on 'Interfaith and Social Change' and the annual 'Death Days'; for information on forthcoming conferences, visit our News and Events page.
+Conferences held by the Department include an ongoing series on 'Interfaith and Social Change' and the annual 'Death Days'; for information on forthcoming conferences as well as free seminars, visit our News and Events page.

 Quality and Career Opportunities